 Here are some tips on how to move your family without going crazy:

 - Make sure you explain to children about the move.
 If they have to move schools and lose friends, they may be very unhappy.
-Give them a way of keeping in touch – phone calls, exchanging email address or street addresses, whatever is appropriate to their age.
+Give them a way of keeping in touch – phone calls, exchanging email addresses or street addresses, whatever is appropriate to their age.

 - When packing their toys and room, leave out their favourite one or two toys to take in the car and have with them when they arrive.
 Little children should keep their favourite soft toy.